dnyanshwalwadkar/Advanced-Library-Managment/README.md

  Concept used
 1. all Tables are 2N Normalised
-2. We used differnt triggres.
+2. We used different triggers.
 3. We used Procedures to Automate Task of Db.
 4. Join Queries to get Particular book details.
 5. Primary And Forign Keys